QualITAWG/qualitawg.github.io/index.md

 title: Home
 ---

-# The Second Conference on System and Service Quality - QualIta 2023, 19-20  June, Florence, Italy.
+# The Second Conference on System and Service Quality - QualIta, 19-20  June 2023, Florence, Italy.

 *Supported by the CINI WG on SSQ.*